amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

           Path: /path/{x}/{y}
           Method: any
 ```
+**HINT** Make sure to update the Handler and Path values with the AddService details.

 19. After you are done making those changes.
 Let's test our resource definition locally in our Cloud9 environment to make sure we have defined our new AWS Lambda function correctly.
 In the terminal window, confirm that you are in
 /home/ec2-user/environment/serverless-lab/ and perform the following: